susam/gitpr/README.md

-Git allows us to pick the last commit, modify the changes made in that commit including the commit message, and reapply the changes along with modifications as a new commit that replaces the last commit.
+Git allows us to pick the last commit, modify the changes made in that commit including the commit message, and reapply the changes along with the modifications as a new commit that replaces the last commit.

          E---F---G' (TOPIC-BRANCH)
         /